elevenyellow/micro-encrypt/README.md

-A small library to create micro-services with AES128-CTR encryption on top of [micro](https://github.com/zeit/micro).
+A small library to create micro-services with AES-256-CTR encryption on top of [micro](https://github.com/zeit/micro).

 # Install

 `npm i micro-encrypt`

+# Usage

-# /micro
+## /micro